Impact of axonal delay on structure development in a multi-layered network: Methods

 \subsubsection{Learning equation}

-Synaptic plasticity occurs adiabatically when compared with neuronal dynamics, being the result of many incremental changes in synapse strength.
+Synaptic plasticity occurs adiabatically when compared with neuronal dynamics as it is the result of many incremental changes in synapse strength.
 Furthermore, each neuron within a layer has identical spatial connectivity and firing rate statistics.
 Consequently, the system can be considered ergodic.
-This is significant because it enables statistics such as covariance in neuronal firing rate to be evaluated either by taking an ensemble average or a temporal average over a trial or epoch.
+This is significant because it enables statistics, such as covariance in neuronal firing rate, to be evaluated either by taking an ensemble average or a temporal average over a trial or epoch.

-\citet{Lin86a} assumed that a synapse between two neurons was potentiated if the product of the pre- and post-synaptic neuronal activity was above average, indicating that their activity was positively covaried, and vice-versa.
-For example, consider a presynaptic neuron, $\postN$, in layer $\layer{B}$, and a postsynaptic neuron, $\postpostN$, in layer $\layer{C}$, so that
+\citet{Lin86a} assumed that a synapse between two neurons was potentiated if the product of the pre- and post-synaptic neuronal activity was above average, indicating that their activity positively covaried, and vice-versa.

-Consequently, synaptic weight change between a presynaptic neuron, $\postN$, in layer $\layer{B}$ and a postsynaptic neuron, $\postpostN$, in layer $\layer{C}$ is proportional to the sum of the presynaptic neuron's covariance with all other presynaptic neurons in layer $\layer{B}$ that input to $\postpostN$.

 We can take advantage of the slow change in synaptic weights and the ergodicity of the system by taking an ensemble average of weights across the lamina.
 The learning equations for synaptic weights can then be expressed as first-order linear differential equations \citep{Lin86a},